nasa/trick/README.md

 ### Tutorial

-A [tutorial](docs/tutorial.pdf) to how to start using Trick can be found in the docs directory.
+The Trick tutorial explaining how to start using Trick can be found in the docs directory.

 ### License